huaminglin/java-demo/distributed-demo/hazelcast-client-demo/README.md

 The connection is between port 57929 and 15701.

 The 15701 forwards data to the hazelcast cluster as "172.28.0.1", which is the network gateway.

+## Hazelcast as Message Queue

+On HMC Scripting page, publish a message to shutdown the hazelcast instance (client):

+hazelcast.getTopic("topic1").publish("quit")